How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 3. If the plate is currently on a vehicle

-The seller logs into DVLA’s online service to take the private plate off their current vehicle.
+The seller uses DVLA’s online service to remove the private plate from their current vehicle.

-They will need the V5C (logbook) for the vehicle.
+They will need the V5C (logbook) for that vehicle.

-They’ll normally pay £80 DVLA fee if it hasn’t already been paid for a retention/assignment.
+They’ll normally pay the DVLA fee (often £80) if it hasn’t already been paid for a retention/assignment.

 DVLA will:

-Put the original registration number back onto the seller’s vehicle.
+- Put the original registration back onto the seller’s vehicle

 Until DVLA confirms this, the plate is still legally on the seller’s vehicle.